-DO allow the survivor to approach you.
+DO allow the survivor/victim to approach you.
 Listen to their needs.

 DO ask how you can support with any basic urgent needs first.
-Some survivors may need immediate medical care or clothing.
+Some survivors/victims may need immediate medical care or clothing.

-DO ask the survivor if s/he feels comfortable talking to you in your current location.

-DO If a survivor is accompanied by someone, do not assume it is safe to talk to the survivor about their experience in front of that person.
+DO ask the survivor/victim if she/he feels comfortable talking to you in your current location.
+If a survivor/victim is accompanied by someone, do not assume it is safe to talk to the survivor about their experience in front of that person.